edmondburnett/MIStagesDIY/README.md

 ## What you'll need

-- A successfully-built MI Stages board.
+- A (hopefully) successfully-built MI Stages board.
 - A precision multimeter, for calibration.
 Standard cheap multimeters used for basic electrical or automotive work probably won't do; you really want something with at least a few decimal places for precision VDC readings.
 - Something that can output precision voltages.
 I used an Ornament and Crime (o_C) module in References mode.
 Other modules